 In October 2020, the SEC adopted a rule regarding the ability of a fund to invest in other funds.
-The rule allows a fund to acquire shares of another fund in excess of certain limitations currently imposed by the Investment Company Act of 1940 (the "Act") without obtaining individual exemptive relief from the SEC, subject to certain conditions.
+The rule allows a fund to acquire shares of another fund in excess of certain limitations currently imposed by the Act without obtaining individual exemptive relief from the SEC, subject to certain conditions.
 The rule also included the rescission of certain exemptive relief from the SEC and guidance from the SEC staff for funds to invest in other funds.
 The impact that these changes may have on the Portfolio is uncertain.